-The PhD in Finance Programme of the Henley Business School, University of Reading, is run by the ICMA Centre.
-The ICMA Centre is the product of the first active collaboration between the securities industry and a university finance department.
-The ICMA Centre offers 10 fully-funded PhD scholarships for September 2019 entry.
+The PhD in Finance Programme at Henley Business School, part of the University of Reading, is run by the ICMA Centre.
+The ICMA Centre is the product of the first active collaboration between the securities industry and a university finance department, and students benefit from state-of-the-art facilities, the latest technology and are taught by world-renowned faculty and industry experts.

 Join high-calibre doctoral candidates from more than 25 countries in the world and study at a triple-accredited global business school.
 Henley Business School is ideally located, set on a beautiful campus, just 25 minutes by train from London.
-During your studies you will benefit from dedicated supervision, impressive facilities and high-quality support.
+During your studies you will have the advantage of dedicated supervision, impressive facilities and high-quality support.

 We provide an outstanding research environment, conducive to the production of world-class research, and our students have found employment in a range of universities and research roles in public and private institutions.
 The programme provides training in quantitative skills, as well as general research training.
 It emphasises: